Vandana6261/calculator-app/README.md

-## I make this calculato app usign vanilla javascript.
+## I make this calculator app using vanilla javascript.